airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ## Overview

 The Hubspot connector can be used to sync your Hubspot data.
-It supports full refresh sync.
+It supports full refresh sync for all streams and incremental sync for Email Events and Subscription Changes streams.

 ### Output schema